ameyadike/myappsample/README.md

-#MyApp
+# MyApp

-This is my app.
+This is a sample repository.

+## To demonstrate git.